XSEDE/Container_Tutorial/Gateways2020/Day1 Ex 1 Part C - Singularity Conversion.md

-# Day 1, Part 2 Build-Convert-Run Exercise: Conversion to Singularity
+# Day 1, Ex 1 Part C: Conversion to Singularity
 ## Build, Convert, and Run an HPC job with a Container